hpc-io/pdc/docs/source/core_concepts.rst

 - **Lifetime**
   Containers can be created with a specified lifetime, such as *persistent* or *transient*.
-  Persistent containers remain accessible across multiple sessions, whereas transient containers exist only for the duration of a program’s execution.
+  Persistent containers remain accessible across multiple sessions, whereas transient containers exist only for the duration of a program's execution.

 - **Creation and Opening**
   Containers can be created and opened either individually or collectively (across multiple ranks),